Bifurcation structure of the flame oscillation: introduction

 Thus, in the present study, we investigated the bifurcation structure of the flame oscillation in both simulation and experiment.
-We performed a two-dimensional hydrodynamic simulation employing the flame sheet model.
-We investigated the dependences of the amplitude and frequency on the fuel-inlet diameter.
+We performed a two-dimensional hydrodynamic simulation employing the flame sheet model, and investigated the dependences of the amplitude and frequency on the fuel-inlet diameter.
+We considered that our two-dimensional simulation model includes the essential factors, such as the combustion reaction, buoyancy, and convective heat transfer, to reproduce the flame behavior.
 In order to confirm the simulation result, we also constructed an experimental system in which we could finely vary the fuel-inlet diameter, and investigated the dependences of the amplitude and frequency on the diameter.
 We then identified the bifurcation structure from the results of the simulation and experiment.
 We also visualized the vortex structure in our simulation and discussed the effect of the vortex on the flame dynamics based on the phase description of the flame oscillation.